marioymario/basics_of_probability/rand_sampl_bias/README.md

 # Bayes's rule and conditional probability

- When we read in the news that the a test is 99% accurate.
-It's not the probability that you are infected with corona virus.
+ When we read in the news that a test is 99% accurate.
+It's not the probability that you are infected with a virus.
 It's the probability that you're infected given the condition that you get a positive corona test.

  1. Bayes's rule
     - probability of A given B equals the probability of B given A, times the probability of A, divided by the probability of B